 What are attributes?

-For example: If we wanted to create an XML file with the names of the party attendees and their gender, the structure using an attribute would look like this:
+Example: If we wanted to create an XML file with the names of the party attendees and their gender, the structure using an attribute would look like this:

 <person gender="female">